DayKat/spirit-tracks/worlds/tloz_st/docs/tricks_and_skips.md

 - You can damage boost through the boulders to reach the right side of 1F (Hard Logic)
 - You can trigger the boss key location on 6F if boss keys are randomized with the whirwind early (Hard Logic)
 - You can use a jumpslash bomb boost (with whirlwind) to damage boost across the gap to the boss key on 6F [(Glitched Logic)](https://youtu.be/LSim_sYBBw4)
 - Failing to take ferrus to the marine temple with vanilla passengers without access to icy spring can cause him to get stuck there.
 So don't fail.
+(Ferrus marine temple logically requires icy spring access)

 ## Lost at Sea Station
 - You can dig up the buried chest without song of light (Hard Logic)